-- 1.12 Council officers will undertake research, draft planning policies and assess planning applications.
+- 2.4 Council officers will undertake research, draft planning policies and assess planning applications.
 In some cases officers will produce public reports or make decisions under delegated powers.
 Major decisions are made at committee and cabinet meetings, or occasionally at a full Council meeting.
-At these meetings the officers make recommendations, but it is the members of the committee/Council who make the decision. - 1.13 Officers are able to provide advice on technical aspects of planning and opinions based on their professional experience.
+At these meetings the officers make recommendations, but it is the members of the committee/Council who make the decision. - 2.5 Officers are able to provide advice on technical aspects of planning and opinions based on their professional experience.
 Officers are the first people to contact for queries on planning matters.
-Officers can assist both members of the public and the elected members with all aspects of the planning process, including planning applications and aspects of planning policy.
+Officers can assist both members of the public and Councillors with all aspects of the planning process, including planning applications and aspects of planning policy.